THE STREETS DON'T LOVE YOU BACK

-Rob and Lucinda started The Streets Don’t Love You Back Movement in 2009 and became a 501-c non-profit in February 2015.
+Rob and Lucinda started The Streets Don’t Love You Back Organization in 2009 and became a 501-c non-profit in February 2015.

-Our movement is striving to educate about the dangers of gangs, drugs, violence and abuse and that there are many alternatives to that life.
-Our focus is education and teaching the lifeskills needed to make changes in your life.
+Our Organization is striving to educate the youth against gangs, drugs, violence, and abuse.
+Our focus is youth empowerment, education and teaching the lifeskills needed to make changes in your life.

 Our six-week Lifeskills Intervention Program includes education and discussions on Substance Abuse Dependency, Making Decisions, Anger Management, Attitude, Behaviors, Problem Solving, Self-Improvement, Setting Goals, Identifying Strengths and Skills.